 A post master certificate program is available for those students who have previously earned a master degree in nursing.

 The Master of Science in Nursing program offers two areas of specialization from which a students may choose:

 Both specialization tracks provide for the acquisition of the knowledge, skills, and values necessary for the advanced practice nurse.
 The curriculum consists of three components:

-For more information about the Master of Science in Nursing from Franciscan University, read through the pages linked to the right and feel free to contact the professors listed in "Meet the Faculty" below.
+For more information about the Master of Science in Nursing from Franciscan University, read through the pages linked to the right and feel free to contact the professors directly.

 Information for Future: